huridocs/uwazi-documentation/sysadmin-docs/multi-tenant.md

 curl -H "tenant: tenant2" localhost:3000/api/search
 ```

-As you can see a MULTI_TENANT env variable is set to true, Uwazi is multi tenant by default but we need to set this variable to deactivate certain features that do not work with a multi-tenant approach for now.
+As you can see a MULTI_TENANT env variable is set to true, Uwazi is multi-tenant by default but we need to set this variable to deactivate certain features that do not work with a multi-tenant approach for now.
 These are the features not supported for now:

 - evidence vault
 - sync
 - semantic search
 - topic classification

 ## Serving the web app

-In order for this to work not only for the api but the web app, a proxy mapping the different tenants needs to be set up, we use nginx.
+In order for this to work not only for the api but the web app, a proxy mapping the different tenants needs to be set up.
+We use nginx.

 Here is a basic nginx config that maps different ports the same Uwazi process but with different tenant header:

 ```